Capstone-W3/trash_parent_repo/README.md

 ### Train YOLO

 Though you will want to run YOLO on the Ubuntu system, it is likely not the best platform on which to actually train for object detection.
 When I tried training on my virtual machine, it predicted that a full training session would take a few weeks time.
+Instead, we take advantage of the free GPU resources provided by Google Colab.
+One of the developers of the Darknet repository wrote an initial Jupyter notebook that can be used with Colab, [found here](https://colab.research.google.com/drive/1_GdoqCJWXsChrOiY8sZMr_zbr_fH-0Fg).

+We will not be using this original notebook, but instead one that I wrote that takes advantage of Roboflow.
+[This notebook](https://colab.research.google.com/drive/1_gh-wwvgG9RkmaINIpQANOGtZ-Yranhc#scrollTo=eyO4xO43PB2v) is written to be easily used to train the darknet architecture with a dataset from Roboflow.
+One of the best features provided is that it will automatically link with your Google Drive.
+As the program runs it will save all configuration files and weights files as they are written locally.
+This means that even if you disconnect from the Collab servers, you won't have to start over from scratch.

+If you are using our dataset, [this notebook](https://colab.research.google.com/drive/1_gh-wwvgG9RkmaINIpQANOGtZ-Yranhc#scrollTo=eyO4xO43PB2v) does not need to be edited at all.
+If you are using another dataset, possibly with a different number of labels, a few things will need to be changed.

+Changes:
+- In Roboflow go to [Versions](https://app.roboflow.com/trash-northeastern/trash-uavvaste/1), Export the Download Code for "YOLO Darknet" and paste it into the Jupyter notebook [here](https://colab.research.google.com/drive/1kx2XSdisVOBt_QT3J2TVJZ3M8XsQMy_k#scrollTo=Cdj4tmT5Cmdl&line=1&uniqifier=1)
+- In the [cell for obj.data](https://colab.research.google.com/drive/1kx2XSdisVOBt_QT3J2TVJZ3M8XsQMy_k#scrollTo=KiCILEbs1NII&line=4&uniqifier=1), change the line with `out.write(classes = ` to the number of classes you are training for.
+For us this is probably just 1 (`rubbish`)
+- In the [cell for custom-yolov4-tiny-detector.cfg](https://colab.research.google.com/drive/1kx2XSdisVOBt_QT3J2TVJZ3M8XsQMy_k#scrollTo=U_WJcqHhpeVr&line=5&uniqifier=1), change the line `max_batches` to (`classes*2000` but not less than number of training images, and not less than `6000`), f.e. `max_batches=6000` if you train for `3` classes

+Then should be good to run each cell in the notebook to train.
+This will take a while

+After this finishes, there should files `obj.data`, `obj.names`, yolov4-tiny-custom.cfg, and `yolov4-tiny-custom_best.weights` all saved in your Google Drive folder.
+These will be used for running Darknet with ROS.

 ### Build Darknet-ROS